bertsky/ocrd_detectron2/README.md

   -V, --version                   Show version

 Parameters:
+   "operation_level" [string - "page"]
+    hierarchy level which to predict and assign regions for Possible values: ["page", "table"]
    "categories" [array - REQUIRED]
     maps each category (class index) of the model to a PAGE region type (and @type or @custom if separated by colon), e.g.